nt246/NTRES6940-data-science/misc/installation_guide.md

 GitHub account
 --------------

 If you don't have a GitHub account yet, please [create one](https://github.com/join).
+Give some thought to what you pick as your user name - see advice [here](https://happygitwithr.com/github-acct.html#username-advice)

 **Note**: we might need to import the roster to GitHub classroom first.